SHŌGUN Season 2: Release Date, Cast, Story & Real History

 Season 2 is set more than a decade after the events of Season 1, which ended around the year 1600 on the eve of the Battle of Sekigahara.
 That places it in the era when the real Tokugawa Ieyasu consolidated power as shōgun.

-No. Season 1 adapted the whole of James Clavell's 1975 novel, so Season 2 continues the story as an original chapter beyond the book.
-Its plot has not been revealed.
+Not directly.
+Season 1 adapted James Clavell's 1975 novel, while Season 2 adds a fully original chapter inspired by Japanese history.
+Its detailed plot has not been revealed.

 Yes.
 Edo Castle in Tokyo, Nijō Castle in Kyoto, Osaka Castle, and Nikkō Tōshōgū are all connected to the rise of the Tokugawa shogunate and can be visited today.
 See our SHŌGUN pilgrimage guide for a full itinerary.